-In April of 2020, Chidimma Igboakaeze, filed suit seeking class certification for all current and former hourly-paid employees who worked for the Company within the state of California during the four years preceding the filing until final judgement.
-The complaint alleges various violations of the California Labor Code related to wages, overtime, meal and rest breaks, non-compliant wage statements and records and other similar allegations related to employment.
-The Plaintiff has also filed a Private Attorney General Act claim with the state of California regarding the same allegations.
-The Company denies all liability and intends to vigorously defend itself in the case.
-The case is currently awaiting a status conference before proceeding, which has been delayed due to the COVID-19 pandemic.
-At this time, we are not able to estimate a possible loss or range of loss that may result from this matter or to determine whether such loss, if any, would have a material adverse effect on our financial condition or results of operations due to the fact that the Company is vigorously defending itself and management believes that the Company has a number of meritorious legal defenses.
+In April of 2020, Chidimma Igboakaeze filed suit seeking class certification for all current and former hourly-paid employees who worked for the Company within the state of California during the four years preceding the filing until final judgement.
+The complaint alleged various violations of the California Labor Code related to wages, overtime, meal and rest breaks, non-compliant wage statements and records and other similar allegations related to employment.
+The Plaintiff also filed a Private Attorney General Act claim with the state of California regarding the same allegations.
+This case was settled in the first quarter of fiscal 2022 for an immaterial amount.